Ria424/developers-animatesdk-docs/BitmapItem_object/BitmapItem2.md

 #### Parameters

-**fileURI** A string, expressed as a file:/// URI, that specifies the path and name of the exported file.
+**fileURI** `string`; A string, expressed as a file:/// URI, that specifies the path and name of the exported file.

-**quality** A number, from 1-100, that determines the quality of the exported image file.
+**quality** `integer`; A number, from 1-100, that determines the quality of the exported image file.
 A higher number indicates higher quality.
 The default is 80.
 New in Flash CS6 Professional.

 #### Returns